E-mail Form

 The problem may go away when the person laughs, whispers, speaks in a high-pitched voice, sings, or shouts.

-Some people have muscle tone problems in other parts of the body, such as writer's cramp.
+Some people may also have muscle tone problems in other parts of the body, such as writer's cramp.

 Exams and Tests

-An ear, nose, and throat doctor will check for changes in the vocal cords and other brain or nervous system problems.
+An ear, nose, and throat specialist will check for changes in the vocal cords and other brain or nervous system problems.

 Tests that will usually be done include: